tomirgang/eh21_maintainable_linux/examples/yocto_advance/qt/README.md

  runqemu  qemuparams="--enable-kvm -m 8G -smp 8"
 ```

-Note that -m passes the ammount of memory for Qemu, if it is too low the system will run out of memory.
+Note that -m passes the amount of memory for Qemu, if it is too low the system will run out of memory.

 We can see the coffee app already now!